Flutter Best Practices to Follow in 2024

 Flutter Performance Best Practices

-Optimizing the Flutter app for performance is a must and absolute requirement.
+Optimizing Flutter app performance is a must and absolute requirement.
 Performance optimization is a broader concept encompassing all the previously mentioned Flutter best practices and tips.
 However, it still deserves a separate category, as some core performance-oriented practices can help elevate your Flutter app to the next level:

 Flutter Performance Best Practices